Glycosaminoglycans (inci)

 This section has been translated automatically.

-Biological significance and composition of the various Subgroups of the glycosamine glycans:
+Biological significance and composition of the various glycosaminoglycan subgroups Subgroups of glycosaminoglycans:

 Hyaluronic acid (HA) - is the only glycosaminoglycan not bound to a protein central filament.
-Occurrence: synovial fluid, vitreous body, umbilical cord
+Occurrence: Synovial fluid, vitreous humor, umbilical cord

-Heparin/heparan sulfate - consisting of D-glucuronic acid linked to the amino sugar glucosamine.
+Heparin/heparan sulphate - consisting of D-glucuronic acid, which is linked to the amino sugar glucosamine.
 The amino group of glucosamine can carry both an acetyl group and a sulphate group - glucosamine sulphate (GS)

-Chondroitin-4-sulphate/dermatan sulphate, components: chondroitin sulphate A, glucuronic acid, N-acetylgalactosamine with a sulphate group at C4.
-Occurrence: Cartilage, large vessels
+Chondroitin-4-sulphate/dermatan sulphate, constituents: chondroitin sulphate A, glucuronic acid, N-acetylgalactosamine with a sulphate group at C4.
+Occurrence: cartilage, large vessels

-Keratan sulfate (KS), components: galactose, N-acetylglucosamine with sulfate groups on galactose and N-acetylglucosamine.
-Occurrence: cornea, nucleus pulposus, cartilage.
+Keratan sulphate (KS), constituents: galactose, N-acetylglucosamine with sulphate groups on galactose and N-acetylglucosamine.
+Occurrence: Cornea, nucleus pulposus, cartilage.

 General information